-7.6.
+7.5.
 Define Servers

-Servers are defined for each server connected to the ASBCAE.
-In this case, the QSC SBC is connected as the Trunk Server and the Session Manager is connected as the Call Server.
+Servers are defined for each server connected to the Avaya SBCE.
+In this case, the Cable and Wireless SBC is connected as the Trunk Server and the Session Manager is connected as the Call Server.
 To define the Session Manager, navigate to Global Profiles Server Configuration in the UC-Sec Control Center menu on the left hand side.
-Click on Add Profile and enter details in the pop-up menu
+Click on Add Profile and enter details in the pop-up menu (not shown)

-- In the Profile Name field enter a descriptive name for the Session Manager and click Next - In the Server Type drop down menu, select Call Server - In the IP Addresses / Supported FQDNs box, type the Session Manager SIP interface address which is the same as that defined on the Communication Manager in Section 5.2 - Check TCP and UDP in Supported Transports - Define the TCP and UDP ports for SIP signalling, 5060 is used for QSC - Click Next three times then select the Interworking Profile for the Session Manager defined in Section 7.4 from the drop down menu - Select the G711_Alt_Removal Signaling Manipulation Script defined in Section 7.5 from the drop down menu and click Finish
+- In the Profile Name field enter a descriptive name for the Session Manager and click Next - In the Server Type drop down menu, select Call Server - In the IP Addresses / Supported FQDNs box, type the Session Manager SIP interface address which is the same as that defined on the Communication Manager in Section 5.2 - Check TCP in Supported Transports - Define the TCP port for SIP signalling, 5060 is used for Cable and Wireless - Click Next three times then select the Interworking Profile for the Session Manager defined in Section 7.4 from the drop down menu

-The General tab on the resultant screen shows the IP addresses, TCP Port and UDP Port entered.
+The General tab on the resultant screen shows the IP addresses and TCP Port entered.